scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 </div>

 ## Spliting the Identity into Forward and Reverse Processes

+This section, we show that the forward and reverse processes in diffusion models are splits of a single Langevin dynamics, decomposing the identity operation into a noising phase and a denoising phase.

 One key reason Langevin dynamics struggles in high-dimensional settings is the challenge of initialization <d-cite key="song2019generative"></d-cite>.
 The score function required by it is learned from real data and is therefore reliable only near true data points, while being poorly estimated elsewhere.
 Yet in generative modeling we need to start from locations that may be far from the data manifold.
 Finding an initialization that is both realistic and close enough to the true data manifold is difficult, making effective generation with Langevin dynamics challenging in practice.
 In short, Langevin dynamics is well-suited for generating new samples from an existing one, but ill-suited for generating samples entirely from scratch.